Rehman-1998/Rehman-1998/README.md

-Hi, I'm Abdul Rehman! 👋🏼
+# Hi, I'm Abdul Rehman! 👋🏼
-I'm a Fullstack JavaScript Developer with over 4 years of hands-on experience in building scalable web applications and high-performance backend systems.
+I'm a **Fullstack JavaScript Developer** with over **4 years of hands-on experience** in building scalable web applications and high-performance backend systems.

+---

-🚀 Tech Stack & Skills
+## 🚀 Tech Stack & Skills

-Languages & Frameworks:
+**Languages & Frameworks:**
 👉 JavaScript, TypeScript, Node.js, Express.js, NestJS, Vue.js, Nuxt.js, React.js, Next.js
 👉 GraphQL, RESTful APIs, Apollo GraphQL

-UI & Styling:
+**UI & Styling:**
 👉 Tailwind CSS, Bootstrap, SCSS, MUI, Ant Design

-Databases:
+**Databases:**
 👉 MongoDB, PostgreSQL, MySQL, AWS RDS, Redis

-DevOps & Cloud:
+**DevOps & Cloud:**
 👉 Docker, AWS (Lambda, S3, API Gateway, Cognito, SES), GCP (Cloud Functions, Buckets), CI/CD Pipelines

-Tools & Platforms:
+**Tools & Platforms:**
 👉 Git, GitHub, Jira, Trello, Asana, Postman, Vercel, Netlify

-AI Integration:
+**AI Integration:**
 👉 OpenAI APIs for AI-powered tools, chat interfaces, and automated workflows

+---

-🌟 Featured Projects
+## 🌟 Featured Projects

+### 💼 OpenTalent Platform
+OpenTalent is a comprehensive platform designed to connect freelancers and organizations, streamlining project management, contracts, and collaboration.
+It features robust tools for talent discovery, milestone tracking, and secure communication — empowering both companies and independent professionals to work efficiently together.

+### 🛍️ B2B E-Commerce Platform (Nuxt + CommerceTools)
+This project is a Nuxt-based e-commerce platform featuring product catalog browsing, detailed product pages, and customer account management.
+It integrates with CommerceTools for product data, supports advanced inventory and pricing logic, and provides a modern, responsive user interface for B2B dental and medical supply shopping.

+### 🧩 Modular Backend Platform (NestJS + MongoDB)
+This project is a backend application built with NestJS, utilizing MongoDB via Mongoose for data storage and management.
+It features a modular architecture, supporting various business domains such as appointments, users, payments, analytics, and more.
+The codebase includes robust repository patterns, DTOs, and interfaces to ensure maintainability and scalability.
+It is designed to power a service-oriented platform, likely for managing business operations, appointments, and user interactions.

-🏆 Live Scoreboard System
+### 🏆 Live Scoreboard System
 Built a real-time API-based scoreboard platform with secure score updates and WebSocket integration, optimized for performance and minimal latency.

-🛒 CommerceTools Product API
-Developed robust filtering, search, and catalog systems using CommerceTools — including attribute sanitization, facet filtering, and dynamic pagination.

-📦 Hibachi Party Service Platform
-Designed a custom booking and scheduling system with location-based availability, pricing logic, and smooth mobile UX for a home-chef service.

-🎨 Dynamic Wix & Squarespace Sites
-Created over 500+ Wix/Squarespace projects, including modal popups, custom booking workflows, responsive layouts, and embedded scheduling tools.

-📚 Catalog Navigation System (Nuxt.js)
-Developed an SEO-friendly Nuxt.js app for browsing product catalogs with intelligent routing, filters, and real-time updates across pages.
+---

-🤝 Let’s Collaborate!
+## 🤝 Let’s Collaborate!

 I specialize in building fast, clean, and maintainable solutions — whether you're scaling a SaaS product, launching an eCommerce store, or building internal tools.
 I think like a designer for UX and like an engineer for architecture.

-Feel free to reach out if you'd like to work together on a project or need help bringing your idea to life!
+**Feel free to reach out** if you'd like to work together on a project or need help bringing your idea to life!